 I was part of team Plinq that competed on the tartupBus 72-hour hackathon from Copenhagen to Paris in December 2012.
 Our concept: learn to play a song in less than a minute, and share your performance with your friends.
 We won 2nd place in the competition of 22 startups!

 We had a hunch that a lot of people aspire to play an instrument.
 They may have have when they were a kid, or they just want to feel more creative and competent.
 We tested that hypothesis by using rough prototypes in Keynote, and found that people responded happily with a smile on their faces - we were on to something!

-Our app was completely functional by the time we arrived in Paris.
-We had over 1000 "performances" within the first 24 hours of launching, which demonstrated the clear demand for a simple and fun way to play music.
+Our app was completely functional y the time we arrived in Paris.
+We had over 1000 "performances" within the first 24 hours of launching, which demonstrated the clear demand for an easy and fun way to play music.

 I built the site in Backbone JS with a Rails/Mongo JSON API, and was the co-leader of the bus dance party from Cologne to Paris :)

 The Stanford d.school was launching their design thinking crash course to coincide with David Kelley speaking at TED, and wanted a fun way to show engagement around it.

 I worked with my friend Max Masnick to ideate with creative consultant Janetti Chon and d.school prof Jeremy Utley.
 We wanted to create a live map that visually showed where people were participating in the course.

 After drawing inspiration from other full-screen map app experiences, we decided to keep it simple, and represent interactions with a circle.
 The circle varied in size depending on how many people took the course in that location.
 We used vibrant, warm colors to highlight the most recent interactions.
 At the bottom we displayed a rotating banner of tweets with the #dschool hashtag to encourage Twitter discussion.

 Max and I built the site in Backbone JS, Raphael JS & Rails.